-During the years ended December 31, 2018 and 2017, the Center received \$60,000 from Wyoming County through the Wyoming County Economic Development Services Agreement.
-In accordance with the agreement, the Center is to provide centralized economic development services for the County, serve as the zone administrative entity for Wyoming County Empire Zone, serve as Wyoming County's primary economic development grant and loan conduit, and provide economic development services and financial assistance to businesses within Wyoming County.
+During the years ended December 31, 2020 and 2019, the Center received \$70,000 from Wyoming County through the Wyoming County Economic Development Services Agreement.
+In accordance with the agreement, the Center is to provide centralized economic development services for the County, serve as Wyoming County's primary economic development grant and loan conduit, and provide economic development services and financial assistance to businesses within Wyoming County.